 - Copyright consultation, including the uses of Creative Commons licenses.

-- Dartmouth Open Access Publishing Fund: The Library helps fund the payment of Article Publication Charges (APCs) for fully open access journals.
+- The Dartmouth Open Access Publishing Fund allows the Library to help support payment of Article Publication Charges (APCs) for fully open access journals.

 - Education and outreach programs, formal and informal, for individuals and departments on all aspects of scholarly publishing, including open access publishing, author rights and copy rights.